 These main courses take a starring role in any holiday meal.
-By: Text: Jason Horn and Cooking Light staff
+By: Jason Horn and Cooking Light staff

 Photo: Jonny Valiant

 In its most simple state, a cassoulet is a slow-simmering bean dish with little bits of meat or sausage.
 A mixture of meat adds depth, and the medley of sausages here (versus traditional large hunks of slow-cooking meats) speeds up the cook time without sacrificing flavor.
 Look for D'Artagnan sausages at specialty stores, or order online from dartagnan.com.
 Open some great red wine, and chase this course with a bitter green salad.